Fun Translations

 In popular culture, Morse code appears as a code element in films, games, and puzzles — the pattern of dots and dashes is immediately recognisable as "secret message" even to people who cannot read it.
 Learning Morse code is still a requirement for certain amateur radio licences.
 The code has also influenced digital communication design: its principle of variable-length encoding (common letters like E and T get short codes; rare letters get longer ones) anticipates modern data compression algorithms.

-This Morse to English translator decodes Morse code back into readable English — parsing the dot and dash patterns separated by spaces and slashes, matching each character sequence to its corresponding letter, and reconstructing the complete message from its Morse encoding.
+This Morse code translator works in both directions.
+By default it decodes Morse code back into readable English — parsing the dot and dash patterns separated by spaces and slashes, matching each character sequence to its corresponding letter, and reconstructing the complete message from its Morse encoding.

-Perfect for amateur radio enthusiasts, puzzle solvers, cryptography fans, or anyone who has a Morse code message to decode.
-Enter your dots and dashes, and the message beneath the code will be revealed. .- .-.. .-.. / .-. . ...- . .- .-.. . -..
+Need to go the other way?
+Flip the Reverse Translation toggle above to encode English text into Morse code instead.
+Perfect for amateur radio enthusiasts, puzzle solvers, cryptography fans, or anyone who has a Morse code message to decode or create.
+Enter your text or dots and dashes, and the translation will be revealed. .- .-.. .-.. / .-. . ...- . .- .-.. . -..

 Try Other Translators